John Spencer (military officer)

 John W. Spencer is a retired United States Army officer, researcher of urban warfare, and author.
-He "currently serves as the chair of urban warfare studies at the Modern War Institute, codirector of the Urban Warfare Project, and host of the Urban Warfare Project Podcast," at the West Point.
+He currently serves as the chair of urban warfare studies at the Modern War Institute, codirector of the Urban Warfare Project, and host of the Urban Warfare Project Podcast at West Point.
+He is a founding member of the International Working Group on Subterranean Warfare.